Q-Interline technology. Statistics illustration

 • The sample handling/filling variance

-• The sample to sample variance
+• The sample-to-sample variance

-• The day to day variance
+• The day-to-day variance

 • Effect of environmental variance